What is Multi Factor Authentication (MFA)? It's a safe and secure way to protect all your data that you have access to from the Internet.

 Once enabled by IT Services, you will be prompted to set up MFA the next time you access a resource off-site that authenticates through Microsoft.
 You will have 3 choices:

-- Configure to receive a text message or call to your phone, then you will enter a code to gain access.
+- Configure to receive a text message or call to your mobile phone, then you will enter the code sent to gain access.

 - Download the free Microsoft Authentication App and using that.
 Our recommended method.

 - Configure to receive a phone call to your home telephone number.
-Not recommended.
+Not recommended - you might not be at home.

 1. How to setup to receive a text message to your phone.